Source

 Synopsis

-In a variety of basic configurations (sitting cross-legged, lying face up, face down, and on the side), and using a finger on the temple held still in space, you refine taking your head in a circle (touching that finger around its circumference), with your face/nose forwards the whole time
+Exploring two different ways of articulating movement of the head, one from the base of the skull, the other from the base of the neck.
+In a variety of basic configurations (sitting cross-legged, lying face up, face down, and on the side), and by circling the crown of the head, and also by using a finger on the temple held still in space, you refine taking your head in a circle (touching that finger around its circumference), with your face/nose forwards the whole time.
+The

 Lesson Outline